The Brave Soul of Virginia Rose

 She was brave in life.

-Now she must be brave in death.
+Now she had to be brave in death.

 Virginia shoved her braided daisies into her pocket and steeled all the courage in her soul.
 She flew into the air above the casket, floating there, crushing fear with courage.
 “Get away from my grandma!”

 Her father turned back toward the casket, pausing for a moment.
 He wiped his eyes, then continued to his seat.
+Ahead of him, the shadow rose above the bench, its white hair dancing like fire as it hovered over Virginia’s seated family.

 “Go away,” Virginia said.
 “Leave my family alone.”